seniorglez/JEEShop/README.md

 #### JDK 8 or higher

 I hope you did not need help to install this.
 Anyway [here](https://wiki.archlinux.org/index.php/Java#Installation) is the archwiki page about java.
+If you are not familiar with JDK8 new features please check this [CheatSheet](https://github.com/BafS/Java8-CheatSheet/blob/master/README.md) out.

 #### Eclipse